 All participants have to present, at social evening get-togethers (cultural evening), slide, power point or video shows or any other suitable kind of material or personal performances (dances, songs, instruments) which can convey to their fellow participants some impressions about geography, culture, customs, music and daily life in their respective home countries.
-Such presentations should be limited to max.
-10 - 15 min.
+Such presentations should be limited to 10-15 min.

-In the selection of participant's preference is given to those applicants, who (as confirmed in the application forms and accompanying letters):
+In the selection of participants preference is given to those applicants, who (as confirmed in the application forms and accompanying letters):

-- are most in need of training in the subjects covered by the course; - are concerned with the operation of and data analysis at seismic stations or network centres: - are working with seismic hazard assessment or microzonation; - are involved in vulnerability and risk assessment, engineering seismology, and/or disaster management and mitigation projects; - can serve multipliers in spreading the knowledge and skills acquired; - can make an active contribution to the workshop sessions and discussions; - had applied already earlier for the course, been found eligible/qualified but could not be accepted due to the limited number of fellowships available for each course; - can pay their travel.
+- are most in need of training in the subjects covered by the course; - are concerned with the operation of and data analysis at seismic stations or network centres; - are working in the field of seismic hazard assessment or microzonation; - are involved in vulnerability and risk assessment, engineering seismology, and/or disaster management and mitigation projects;

+- can serve as multipliers in spreading the knowledge and skills acquired; - can make an active contribution to the workshop sessions and discussions; - had applied already earlier for the course, been found eligible/qualified but could not be accepted due to the limited number of fellowships available for each course; - can pay their travel.

 The application forms and accompanying candidates' files will be carefully screened by the Academic Board and Selection Committee of the course.
-Members of the board are prominent geoscientists of the GFZ German Research Centre for Geosciences and representatives of the Foreign Office as the main sponsor of the course.
-Chairman is Prof. Dr. T. Dahm, head of section 2.1 "Earthquake Risk and Early Warning" at the GFZ.
+Members of the board are prominent geoscientists of the GFZ German Research Centre for Geosciences and representatives of the Federal Foreign Office (FFO) as the main sponsor of the course.
+Chairman is Prof. Dr. T. Dahm, head of section 2.1 "Physics of Earthquakes and Volcanoes" at the GFZ.